mariosotil/river-framework/README.md

 - Has two layers of control:
   - The wrapper layer, that connects directly to the database using its native classes.
   - The core layer, that connects to the objects from the wrapper layer and provides a unique interface for be able to use any wrapper library written for this framework
+- Has implemented method chaining
 - Supports indexes and unique id for documents

 About the wrapper for IBM Notes:

-- Supports the elements to work with a Notes Database
+- So far, supports only five basic elements to work with a Notes database (session, database, document, view, iterator)
+- Anyway, you can still use the native Java library to do things like modify the ACL or work with RichText items.
+- Supports local and remote sessions (DIIOP)
 - Auto recycling the Notes objects
+- Has an object cache
+- To reduce impact on replication, if you set a field with a new value, it checks if it is different before do it.
 - Good to develop standalone Java programs, Servlets or XPages programs
-- Supports local and remote sessions (DIIOP)
-- So far, it does not supports RichText items

 About the wrapper for OpenNTF Domino: